Simply Gospel

 • What’s So Funny ‘Bout Peace, Love, and Understanding?

 Our world is not always a nice place.
 We see evidence of violence, sorrow, and hatred everywhere we look.
 Much of our common history is driven through conflict motivated by religious intolerance, ideological differences, oppression, or wonton cruelty.
-We are told by many political and even religious leaders to fear the world around us, to Continue reading
+We are told by many political and even religious leaders to fear the world around us, to distrust those who are different from us, and to suspect anything we don’t understand.
+We are taught and reinforced to dwell on pain, hatred, and misery.
+We live in a world that marginalizes the notion of peace, that chides a loving attitude as naïvety, and… Continue reading

 • Who We Are